Gartner will present the need for BI strategy and structure in a landscape characterised by strategic misalignment,...

 “They are less about BI and more new types of content -- X-rays and health records [in the case of medical personnel,” Bitterer said.

-More broadly, Gartner is predicting a strategic misalignment between BI and business
+More broadly, Gartner is predicting a strategic misalignment between BI and business strategies.

 “By 2014, fewer than 30% of business intelligence (BI) initiatives will align analytics completely with enterprise business drivers,” Gartner said in a pre-conference press statement.